 Voting for this year's Wildlife Photographer of the Year People's Choice Award is now open.

 Visit the Wildlife Photographer of the Year website to have your say on which image should be crowned the People's Choice.
-Voting closes on 5 February 2018.
+Voting closes at 12.00pm GMT on 5 February 2018.